huanghaiyss/cris-discord-bot/README.md

-Discord Everything Bot
+# Discord Everything Bot

-A modular Discord community bot built with Python and "discord.py".
+A modular Discord bot built with Python and `discord.py`.

-This project includes common server tools such as moderation, automod, tickets, economy, leveling, starboard, suggestions, role shop, and utility commands.
-It is designed to be easy to run, easy to extend, and organized around Discord slash commands and cogs.
+This bot includes common community-server features such as moderation, automod, tickets, economy, leveling, starboard, suggestions, role shop, utility commands, and simple fun commands.
+The project is organized with cogs so each feature can be maintained separately.

-Features
+## Features

-Administration
+### Administration

 - Sync slash commands
 - Load, reload, and unload cogs